 If $\alpha$ is a random complex variable with distribution $p(\alpha)=\frac{1}{\pi \sigma^2}\exp({-|\alpha|^2/\sigma^2})$, this is equivalent to:

 where:

-We see that for any fixed time, we may map the channel obtained in this way for the channel solely mixing with a thermal bath.
-However, the effective number of thermal photons $n_E+n_A(t)$ is a function of time, therefore conclusions about optimal time-dependent strategy will be substantially different.
-Especially, for short times $n_\alpha(t)$ arises quadratically with $t$, so, unlike in temperature estimation, the fast-prepare-and-measure protocol will be far from being optimal.
+We see that for any fixed time, we may map the channel obtained in this way to a channel mixing the original mode with a thermal bath.
+However, the effective number of thermal photons $n_E+n_A(t)$ is a function of time, therefore conclusions about the optimal time-dependent strategy will be substantially different.
+Specifically, for short times $n_\alpha(t)$ grows quadratically with $t$, so, unlike in temperature estimation, the fast-prepare-and-measure protocol will be far from optimal.

-We should stress that in the above calculation, the perfect coherence in time of the variable $\alpha$ is assumed (i.e. once it is randomly drawn from Gaussian distribution, it remains fixed for any time).
-In the context of dark matter sensing, also changes of $\alpha$ in time should be included.
-See \cite{shi2024quantum} for a realistic approach to time-dependence in this problem.
+We should stress that in the above calculation, perfect coherence in time of the variable $\alpha$ is assumed (i.e. once it is randomly drawn from the Gaussian distribution, it remains fixed for any time).
+However,iIn the context of dark matter sensing, also changes of $\alpha$ in time should be included.
+See~\cite{shi2024quantum} for a realistic approach to time-dependence in this problem.